 Melissa Taylor

-Communications Manager (she/her)
+Communications and Development Lead (she/her)

 Melissa has a background in theatre and creative writing, and she has worked professionally as an actor and playwright across Canada.
 She has a passion for mental health awareness, education, and increasing accessibility to services.
 Since childhood, she has felt a deep connection to nature and the outdoors, which she credits to growing up on the West Coast in beautiful Lək̓ʷəŋən Traditional Territory.